Keysborough Gardens Primary School

-Student of the Week: Each week teachers nominate a student who has displayed one of our values Kindness, Empathy, Gratitude, Respect and Excellence in the classroom or in their interactions with staff or peers.
-Students are recognised and awarded with a certificate at Assembly.
+Student of the Week - Each week teachers nominate a student who has displayed one of our values - Kindness, Empathy, Gratitude, Respect or Excellence - in the classroom or in their interactions with staff or peers.
+Students are awarded with a certificate at Assembly.

 John Monash Science School Robo Gals: Students in Year Five have the opportunity to join with JMSS students to participate in robotics sessions held on the John Monash Science School Campus.

 John Monash Science School Mini Mathematicians: Students in Year Five have an opportunity to be involved in exciting and challenging maths sessions run by Year Ten students.

 Extension and Enrichment: Throughout the year a variety of Science and Maths activities are run for students who are interested in problem solving and science investigations.